chebwaplus/Losp/readme.md

 Losp has Lisp-like operators, lists, and objects.
 A "Lisp-like operator" means it is enclosed in parentheses and its name (or *symbol*) is listed first, then all arguments to the operator are listed after, with only whitespace between them, no commas.

 Native basic data types are `int`, `float`, `bool`, and `string` (and the somewhat special case `null`).
 As shown above, Losp also supports lists, object literals, and lambdas.

+Lists are enclosed in square brackets and object literals are enclosed in double curly brackets.
+Object literals and operators can have *keyed values*, and keyed values may recursively have keyed values.
+A keyed value is enclosed in single curly brackets and its naming symbol is listed first.

+Lambdas allow for user-defined functions to be created and passed around, with zero or more parameters.
+Lambda bodies are only evaluated when the lambda is invoked as an operator or by a host app.
+Lambda must be assigned to a variable to be invoked as an operator.

 Host apps can provide *extrinsic* types and can register their own operators.